tryteex/tiny-web/doc/Response.md

 * `response.http_code` - Allows specifying a specific HTTP response code.
 * `response.css` - A vector of strings containing paths to CSS files.
 It will be added to the controller's render as a CSS template variable.
 * `response.js` - A vector of strings containing paths to JavaScript files.
 It will be added to the controller's render as a JavaScript template variable.
+* `response.meta` - A vector of strings containing meta infotmations.
+It will be added to the controller's render as a `meta` template variable.
 ___
 ### Example
 ```rust